facebook

 What Are the Stages of Cataracts?

-4. Hypermature Stage: The lens may harden or leak fluid, increasing the risk of inflammation and other eye conditions.
+4. Hypermature Stage: The lens can become hard or leak fluid, making the eye more susceptible to inflammation and other eye problems.

-Understanding which stage you're in helps determine when to have cataract surgery.
-Early intervention isn’t always necessary, but once daily life is affected, surgery often becomes the best option.
+Knowing where you are in the process can help to decide when to have cataract surgery.
+Early intervention is not always required, but when life is impacted, surgery is often the best way to help.

 Signs You Need Cataract Surgery

-Let’s look at the common signs you need cataract surgery:
+Let's examine the common symptoms that you should consider cataract surgery:

-• Reading, cooking, or driving—especially at night—feels more challenging
+• Reading, cooking, or driving, particularly at night, is more difficult

-• Colors seem dull, yellowed, or washed out
+• Colors appear dull, yellowed, or washed out

 How to Tell If You Need Cataract Surgery?